kubeflow/website/content/docs/gke/deploy/oauth-setup.md

     https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect
     ```
     * `<CLIENT_ID>` is the OAuth client ID, something like
       `XXX.apps.googleusercontent.com`.
-Do not include the angle brackets around
+In this example, it would be `711890160434-uhj4e162q3r11n8nmtnjoasg66op5mvi.apps.googleusercontent.com` Do not include the angle brackets around
       the client ID.
     * Note that the URI is not dependent on the Kubeflow deployment or endpoint.
       Multiple Kubeflow deployments can share the same OAuth client without the